djaus2/ConsoleTextFormat/ConsoleTextFormatLib/README.md

 ## About

-A simple static class libray facilitating
+A simple static class library facilitating
 .NET Console app text formatting in ```Console.Write()``` and ```Console.WriteLine()``` statements without explicitly using escape codes.